BrazilPowered/docker-dotnet/README.md

 ```
 docker image tag `
   dockersamples/mta-dev-signup-homepage:v1 `
-  "$($env:dtrDomain)/dockersamples/mta-dev-signup-homepage:v1"
+  "$($env:dtrDomain)/<your-Organization-Name>/mta-dev-signup-homepage:v1"
 ```

 Next you need to create an organization to group image repositories for the images you want to store.
+Skip this section if you have already done this.

-First click on the `DTR` button the left sidebar and log into DTR using the same `admin` credentials in the Session Information panel (**ignore the security warnings - the lab environment uses self-signed HTTPS certificates**).
+First click on the `DTR` button the left sidebar and log into DTR using your provided credentials. (**ignore the security warnings - the lab environment uses self-signed HTTPS certificates**).

 Click on the _Organizations_ link on the left-hand navigation, and then the _New organization_ button: